 Marketing the Property

-Now with the property looking great, you can start looking for a tenant to occupy the home.
+Now with the rental properties looking great, you can start looking for a tenant to occupy the home.
 While signs may have worked in the past, that isn’t the only method to successfully advertise a home.

 You’ll need to market your property in a variety of ways: bulletin boards, social media, and rental listing sites.
 Of course, the more marketing platforms you use, the more the exposure your property will gain!